GrimLink/dotfiles/shell/README.md

 # Bash

 All files are loaded via the terminal shell of choice.
-In this dotfile this is bash or zsh.
+In this dotfile repo this is bash or zsh.

 ## Whats in the box